Gamote/nest-next-renderer/README.md

   2. Create a script in the `package.json` file that copies the `dist` folder to the paths specified in the `linked-projects.paths` file
   3. Run the script after every build
   ```
+- [ ] Add handler for the Next public files